 enhances the inflammation and delay healing.

-Usage of Antibiotics: Using the antibiotics can control bacterial infection.
+Usage of Antibiotics: Using antibiotics can control bacterial infection.
 It includes antibiotic mouth rinses or insertion of gels containing antibiotics in the space between teeth and gums.

 Flap Surgery: In this treatment, the surgeon makes tiny incisions in your gum so that a section of gum tissue can be lifted back, for effective scaling and root planing.
 This disease often leads to bone loss, the bones may be built back before the tissue is back in place.